frontenddogma/web-development-glossary/manuscript/e.md

 ECMA
 : → European Computer Manufacturers Association

+Ecma International
+: A standards organization for information and communication systems.
+Ecma International acquired its current name in 1994, when the European Computer Manufacturers Association (ECMA) changed its name to reflect the organization's global reach and activities.
+The organization was founded in 1961 to standardize computer systems in Europe.
+Membership is open to large and small companies worldwide that produce, market or develop computer or communication systems, and have interest and experience in the areas addressed by the group's technical bodies.
+Ecma is located in Geneva.&nbsp;[†](#w-ecma-international) 🌍&nbsp;[ecma-international.org](https://www.ecma-international.org/)

 ECMAScript
 : ECMAScript (or ES) is a scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262.
 It was created to standardize JavaScript to help foster multiple independent implementations.
 JavaScript has remained the best-known implementation of ECMAScript since the standard was first published, with other well-known implementations including JScript and ActionScript.
 ECMAScript is commonly used for client-side scripting on the World Wide Web, and it is increasingly being used for writing server applications and services using Node.js.&nbsp;[†](#w-ecmascript)